-As agreed by LLA Organising Group on May 16 2020, to be operational straight away and to be presented to the next LLA conference as a constitutional amendment (it is of course open to amendments).
+As agreed by LLA Organising Group on 16 May 2020, and subsequently amended and ratified at conference 22 August 2020.
 The basic principles forming the basis of these procedures are listed below.

 A. What is a breach of discipline?